ACruz-42/F24_Team1_CapstoneDemo/Reports/Conceptual-Design.md

 ### Motor Control
 The motor control subsystem functions as the feedback-based reaction center for the robot’s processes.
 It uses the input taken in from sensory data, such as object and line detection or map navigation, and follows the commands given to it from the master control to perform the physical responses of the robot.
-The primary method that will be used for feedback response is PID control.

-The motor control subsystem is formally known as a motor drive and can include the following components: a microcontroller (MC), motor driver, motor, power supply, and specific components for noise reduction and circuit protection [17].
-The motor microcontroller carries the digital signal commands from the master controller for the designated motor to operate as required.
+Motor control can include the following components: a microcontroller (MC), motor, motor driver, encoder, power supply, and specific components for noise reduction and circuit protection [1].
+The motor microcontroller carries the digital signal commands for the designated motor to operate as required.
 However, the power that the MC needs to function is not enough in comparison to what the motor needs.
 Therefore, it is essential to have a component that can step up the power from the MC to the motor.
 This is the purpose of the motor driver.
 The motor microcontroller sends a digital signal to the driver using PWM to set the desired motor speed.
-The driver can provide voltage regulation for the higher threshold of the motor, precision control for speed and torque, overload protection, and noise protection for the circuits involving low-power logic control [17].
-The driver and motor terminals have a pair of wires that when connected, control the speed and direction of the motors.
-Encoders that detect the motor shaft speed/position to provide the actual speed of the motors are useful for completing a closed loop feedback system, such as with PID control [18].
-All logic control circuitry, which includes the master control, motor microcontroller, and encoders, will receive low voltage from the power subsystem, while the motor driver will receive high voltage in order to provide the high power needs of the motors.
+Encoders that detect the motor shaft speed/position to provide the actual speed of the motors are useful for completing a closed loop feedback system, such as with PID control [2].
+All logic control circuitry, which includes the master control and encoders, will receive low voltage from the power subsystem, while the motor driver will receive high voltage in order to provide the high power needs of the motors.

 ### Power Management